vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/3_alternative-energy/13_Solar_Energy.md

 0
 1 2 3 4 5 PV generation (GW)
 rocking it!
 The average solar power in California was 4.3 GW in 2018, far ahead of the next biggest: North Carolina at 0.82 GW.
 For California, this is 13% of its electricity.
 But electricity production is 38% of all energy in the U.S., so we might say that California gets about 5% of all its energy from solar.
 This is far ahead of other states.[^87] The U.S. as a whole gets about 0.9% of its energy from solar.
-Figure 13.17: Photovoltaic power produc- tion by state, in GW, in 2018.
+Figure 13.17: Photovoltaic power production by state, in GW, in 2018.

-[^87]: North Carolina got about 5% of its elec- tricity from solar in 2018, or less than 2% of all its energy.
+[^87]: North Carolina got about 5% of its electricity from solar in 2018, or less than 2% of all its energy.
 0
 5
 10
 15
 PV density (mW/m2)
-Next, we divide by area to get power density from photovoltaic installa- tions.
+Next, we divide by area to get power density from photovoltaic installations.
 A site having an insolation of 200 W/m2 and 15% efficient panels has access to 30 W/m2 of production capability (Table 13.1).
 Figure 13.18 shows how much we're actually getting.
 New Jersey has its moment in the sun, here.
 A few sites (NJ, MA) are pushing88 15 mW/m2, which is a factor of 2,000 lower than the full potential.
 What this says is that only 1/2,000 of the land (0.05%) is covered by solar panels.
 This sort-of makes sense, right?
 On a per-population basis (Figure 13.19), Nevada shines brightest, at 180 W per person.[^89] The southwestern U.S. is doing well overall, as is North Carolina on this measure.
 Finally, we look at capacity factor: how much was generated compared to installed capacity (Figure 13.20).
 We expect something like 20%, corresponding to 4.8 full-sun-equivalent hours per day.
 The best states top out at about 0.27, equating to about 6.5 full-sun-equivalent hours per day.
 States at higher latitude and/or having more clouds will do
-Figure 13.18: Photovoltaic power produc- tion areal density by state, in milliwatts per square meter.
+Figure 13.18: Photovoltaic power production areal density by state, in milliwatts per square meter.

-[^88]: Compare to 50 mW/m2 for hydroelec- tricity in Washington state (Fig. 11.6; p.
+[^88]: Compare to 50 mW/m2 for hydroelectricity in Washington state (Fig. 11.6; p.
 179) and 17 mW/m2 for wind in Iowa (Fig. 12.9; p.
 192).

 [^89]: ... still small compared to the American metric of 10,000 W/person